 Let’s start with the presence of a small blind spot for K-radar, while it has not for E-band radar.

 E-band radar, – consider other things being equal in antenna size and radiated power with K-band radar, – offers better elevation angle resolution.
 Plus, E-band radar range resolution is up to 5 times better.
 In general, the E-band radar picture is clearer both in angle and range.
-This because the allocated unlicensed band in K-Band is 200 MHz, while in E-Band it is 1000 MHz, which allows to obtain significantly higher resolution.
+This is because the allocated unlicensed band in K-Band is 200 MHz, while in E-Band it is 1000 MHz, which allows us to obtain significantly higher resolution.

-The experience of ELVA-1 E-band marine radar testing in a large port in the Barents Sea has shown that in the harbor waters ships always move slowly and helmsmen pay max attention to nearby obstacles.
+The experience of ELVA-1 E-band marine radar testing in a large port in the Barents Sea has shown that in the harbor waters, ships always move slowly and helmsmen pay max attention to nearby obstacles.
 The most demanded range scale within harbor is 0-100 m, while ranges of about 1 mile are practically unclaimed because are covered by the use of X-band or S-band radar, always available on the ships.

 8. Is a zero blind spot possible for E-band marine radar?